 The Research Committee is dedicated to conducting original, student-led projects and developing a robust health research skillset.
 Starting in the Fall Quarter, research committee members are assigned to project teams focused on improving public health outcomes for our community and the greater Los Angeles population.
 Each team, though varied in topic and methodology, will engage in a comprehensive research process.
-This may include conducting literature reviews, collecting original data or merging secondary datasets, performing statistical analyses (e.g., using R or GIS), and composing a final report in the form of a research paper, policy brief, or blog post.
+This may include conducting literature reviews, collecting original data or merging secondary datasets, performing statistical analyses (e.g., using R or GIS), and composing a final report in the form of a research paper, policy brief, or academic poster.

 Successful research projects may offer opportunities for team members to present their findings at conferences (e.g., Undergraduate Research Week) and submit articles for publication (e.g., American Journal of Undergraduate Research, UCLA Undergraduate Research Journals).
 Finished work can also inspire educational or advocacy campaigns in collaboration with other BPH committees, further promoting research findings within our community.